cwgoes/pluranimity.org/_posts/2019-04-27-comparative-advantages-distributed-ledgers.md

 ----

-This analysis omits many more mundane usecases for which DLT may be able to accomplish roughly the same functionality at a lower cost or with higher efficacy than existing solutions, including cross-border remittances, internet payments, derivative settlement, data notarization, censorship-resistant communication, and mesh-networked state synchronization, not for lack of potential comparative advantage but rather because I am primarily interested in investigating systems which present technology cannot realize at all.
+This analysis omits many more mundane usecases for which DLT may be able to accomplish roughly the same functionality at a lower cost or with higher efficacy than existing solutions, including cross-border remittances, internet payments, derivative settlement, data notarization, and censorship-resistant communication, not for lack of potential comparative advantage but rather because I am primarily interested in investigating systems which present technology cannot realize at all.

 <!--
 Thanks to XYZ for reviews of this post.